xxsacxx/Whatsapp_automation/README.md

 1 - Use this to get alerts of events from Google Calendar on your WhatsApp

-2- External Ip change on WhatsApp
+2- External Ip change notification on WhatsApp

 3- Schedule your whatsapp message delivery for certain time (don't miss anniversaries,birthdays,follow ups)